pjcampbe11/mdl-summary_loader/README.md

 The steps below explain the purpose of both the uploaded python script and the code blocks used here as examples.
 The only difference being the python versions each are compatable with.
 The code here in the README expects python3.8 or later and the uploaded script can work with legacy python versions such as 2.7

-Assuming you're starting with a a zipped model (e.g., .h5 for TensorFlow/Keras once extracted) and that file is local to your machine.
+Assuming you're starting with a zipped model (e.g., .h5 for TensorFlow/Keras once extracted) and that file is local to your machine.

 Extract the Model Files: